The FLAMINGO simulations data release: Data access

 \subsubsection{Serialization format}

-It is not practical for the service to return data in HDF5 format.
-In order to construct a new HDF5 file with the requested data, it would be necessary to cache the full response on the server before returning any data to the user.
-This would delay the response and require large amounts of temporary storage.
-We therefore need to return responses in a format better suited to streaming.
+Returning data in HDF5 format poses some practical problems.
+If we wish to construct and return a new HDF5 file with the requested data, it is difficult to avoid caching the full response on the server before returning any data to the user.
+This would delay the response and require potentially large and unpredictable amounts of temporary storage.
+This isn't an insurmountable problem (the IllustrisTNG web service is able to construct HDF5 responses, for example) but we prefer to choose a format better suited to streaming so that the user can begin downloading data while it is still being read from the underlying storage.
 We anticipate that most requests will be for large arrays of numeric data, so the response format must be able to represent these arrays efficiently.

-We opted to encode responses using the messagepack\footnote{\url{https://www.msgpack.org}} serialization format.
-Messagepack is a compact, binary format that provides all the data types necessary to represent the metadata in our HDF5 simulation outputs.
-It also includes a raw binary buffer data type which can be used to represent the body of large arrays in an efficient way: dataset values read from HDF5 files can be copied directly to the response stream without translation.
+We opted to encode responses using the messagepack\footnote{\url{https://www.msgpack.org}} serialization format for the following reasons: Messagepack is a compact, binary format that provides all the data types necessary to represent the metadata in our HDF5 simulation outputs.
+It also includes a raw binary buffer data type which can be used to represent the body of large arrays in an efficient way.
+This means that dataset values read from HDF5 files can be copied directly to the response stream without translation.
 Additionally, the messagepack format is much simpler to implement than HDF5 and so many implementations exist.

+Note that we do not intend for users to interact with messagepack responses directly.
+We provide a python module which can unpack responses into \texttt{numpy} arrays, which can be either used directly in calculations in memory or written to local HDF5 files using \texttt{h5py}.